Samuel Skelton

-Samuel Skelton (died August 2, 1634, Salem, Essex, Massachusetts Bay Colony, British Colonial America) was the first pastor of the First Church of Salem, Massachusetts, which is the original Puritan church in North America.
+Samuel Skelton (died August 2, 1634) was the first pastor of the First Church of Salem, Massachusetts, which is the original Puritan church in North America.

 Biography

 On February 26, 1592/93, Skelton was baptized in Coningsby, Lincolnshire, England where his father, William was rector.
 He matriculated at Clare College, Cambridge, in 1608 and graduated from the University of Cambridge in 1611 and earned a master's degree there in 1615.
 He was curate of Sempringham, Lincolnshire, c.
 1615-20 and probably later chaplain to the Earl of Lincoln.
 In 1619, he married Susanna Travis at Sempringham.

 He was recruited by John Endecott, who had just been appointed as the governor of a new colony, the London Plantation in the Massachusetts Bay in New England.
 Endecott invited Skelton to come to America with him and serve as minister of the colony.
 Endecott already had a close relationship with Skelton and considered him as his spiritual father.